canonical/pebble/README.md

         # override the existing service spec in the plan with the same name.
         override: merge | replace

         # (Required in combined layer) The command to run the service.
-The
+It is executed
-        # command is executed directly, not interpreted by a shell.
+        # directly, not interpreted by a shell, and may be optionally suffixed by default
-        #
+        # arguments within "[" and "]" which may be overriden via --args.
-        # Example: /usr/bin/somecommand -b -t 30
+        # Example: /usr/bin/somedaemon --db=/db/path [ --port 8080 ]
         command: <commmand>

         # (Optional) A short summary of the service.